John F. Kennedy International Airport: Major robberies

+James Burke, an associate of the Lucchese crime family of New York, was believed to be the mastermind behind the robbery, but was never charged with the crime.
+Burke is also alleged to have either committed or ordered the murders of many in the robbery, both to avoid being implicated in the heist and to keep their shares of the money for himself.
+The only person convicted in the Lufthansa heist was Louis Werner, an airport worker involved with the planning.

+The money and jewellery have never been recovered.
+The heist's magnitude made it one of the longest-investigated crimes in U.S. history; the latest arrest associated with the robbery was made in 2014, which resulted in acquittal.

 Access

 Rail

 All lines of AirTrain JFK, the airport's dedicated rail network, stop at each passenger terminal.
 The system also serves Federal Circle, the JFK long-term parking lot, and two multimodal rapid transit stations: Howard Beach and Jamaica.
-While AirTrain travel within airport property is complimentary, external transfers at the latter two locations are paid via MetroCard and provide access to the New York City Subway, Long Island Rail Road, and MTA Bus services.
+While AirTrain travel within airport property is complimentary, external transfers at the latter two locations are paid via OMNY or MetroCard and provide access to the New York City Subway, Long Island Rail Road, and MTA Bus services.